mchenggit/kabanero-event/architecture/README.md

 To put an updated collection into service:
-- Update collection strategy can be used to load the updated collection.
+- On Push , "Collection Update strategy" can be used to load the updated collection.
 - If  deactivating some strategies/stacks:
-    - Update all affected apps to use a  different strategy/stack by changing their dependent strategy/version.
+    - Update all affected apps to use a  different strategy/stack by changing their dependent strategy/version via a Pull Request (can be automated)
     - Wait for all updates to complete.
 - Deactivate old strategy/collection.

 To test a collection during development:
 - Provide a special "Kabanero collection testing" strategy.
-- Upon Push or "Pull Request" of the collection, the Kabanero testing strategy takes over to run tests:
+- Upon "Pull Request" of the collection, the Kabanero testing strategy takes over to run tests:
    - Create a new "workspace" and point it to the collection being tested
    - run tests using the collection within the new workspace